List of Farm to Market Roads in Texas (400–499): FM 458

 Farm to Market Road 458 (FM 458) is a 5.7 mi route near the western border of Matagorda County.
 The road's southern terminus is at FM 616 about 3 mi west of Blessing while the northern terminus is at SH 111 2.75 mi west of Midfield.
 The entire highway is two-lane undivided road that crosses a Union Pacific railroad line at its southern terminus, and then continues through a mix of farm fields and woods with occasional homes.
 Farther north, the highway heads into open agricultural areas, turning east before a turn back to the north towards its end.
 The road does not have any other junctions with Texas state roads.

 The highway was designated on June 25, 1945, as a 3 mi spur from SH 111.
-On September 21, 1955, the road's southern terminus was extended south to FM 616 where it has remained since then.
+On September 21, 1955, the road's southern terminus was extended south to FM 616.

 FM 459

 Farm to Market Road 459 (FM 459) is a 3.1 mi route in Matagorda County.
 The road starts at the intersection of Hawley Cemetery Road and SH 35 about 2 mi east of Blessing.
 It heads south for 0.3 mi following the Tres Palacios Creek until it crosses a Union Pacific railroad and turns to the east paralleling the railroad.
 After 2/3 mi, the road turns to the south and then returns to an easterly bearing.
 The road heads through mostly agricultural lands with some houses along the road and the Tidehaven Intermediate School.
 FM 459 ends at FM 1095 south of Elmaton.
 It was designated on June 25, 1945.